ppy/osu-wiki/news/2022-07-18-skinning-contest-chromatic-alteration-announcement.md

 - **Deuteranopia**
 - **Tritanopia**

 Bear in mind that your skin must feature **only one** of these colour spectra.
-Additionally, while shades of grey are contained in these palettes, your skin must not be primarily greyscale.
+Additionally, while shades of grey are contained in these palettes, your skin must not be primarily grayscale.

 ![](/wiki/shared/news/2022-07-18-skinning-contest-chromatic-alteration-announcement/palettes.png)